-Green-tech start-up Melodea, Ltd., producer of sustainable barrier coatings for packaging, announces plans to expand its eco-friendly solution to the U.S. market.
+Green-tech start-up Melodea, Ltd., a producer of sustainable barrier coatings for packaging, announces plans to expand its eco-friendly solution to the U.S. market.
 The move is set to support increased production capacity of its novel, plastic-free, plant-based barrier coatings to serve the burgeoning US and South American markets.
 Melodea will showcase its portfolio of products at the PackExpo exhibition in Chicago on October 23-26th, Booth #27075.

 Melodea developed a unique formula derived from cellulose nanocrystals (CNC) that can withstand high humidity and protects packed products from oxygen, water, oil, and grease.
 This sturdy but lightweight plant material offers an alternative to plastic and aluminum for maintaining the quality and integrity of packaged foods.
 As a forestry by-product, it also is biodegradable, fully recyclable, and non-toxic to people or the environment.
 The award-winning material currently is being used for the manufacture of paper-based pouches, lids, molded pulp trays, and more.